kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    -  macOS/Linux: "source .venv/bin/activate"
    -  Windows: ".\.venv\Scripts\activate" or ".\.venv\Scripts\activate.bat" if execution of scripts is disabled
    -  You must see (.venv) before continuing
- -  Step 4 - Optional - Creating a virtual environment if one is not i
  - Step 4 - Install the requirements.txt --> "pip3 install -r requirements.txt"
  - Step 5 - Start the Flask application
    - run the main application: "python --version main.py"